joeatodd/HiDEM/README.md

 HiDEM partitions the model domain into squares in the XY plane, automatically computing the size of each CPU's square.
 The model will report the total number of cores in use, and will halt if this is less than 80% of the total allocated.
 If this occurs, simply restart the job with the correct number of cores.

-## simulation blow up ##
+## Troubleshooting ##

-if the simulation explodes (particles moving too far):
+If the simulation explodes (particles moving too far):

-Set a higher 'translational damping' or 'rotational damping' in the input file - multiply by two?
+* Set a higher `Translational Damping` or `Rotational Damping` in the input file - multiply by two?
 Very high values for damping might be e.g. 16E4 and 8E4

+* Set `Fracture After Time = 50.0` or so, to allow the simulation to settle before permitting fracture

-Add drag near the bed
+* Add drag near the bed

-Change the timestep
+* Change the timestep

-Change fric scale factor in input - changes bed friction
+* Change fric scale factor in input - changes bed friction

-Avoid friction gradients
+* Avoid friction gradients

-Avoid geometry gradients
+* Avoid geometry gradients

-Kill all motion every x timesteps
+* Kill all motion every x timesteps

 ## Files etc ##